500-476-Great Vocals

 Writer/Composer: John Fogarty (1968)

 This American 4-piece Rock band could do no wrong from 1969 through 1972.
 They were a juggernaut in sound, no one else had the franchise on Rock / Blues, contributing to that Psychedelic, Swamp Rock sound—in short, for a short while, they were the most popular band the world after the breakup of the Beatles in 1970.
 It was all about the lead singer.
-Absolutely no one could top John Fogarty’s voice, full of power, growl, grit, rasp and a genuine, instantly recognizable sound.
+Absolutely no one could top John Fogarty’s unique voice, full of power, growl, grit, rasp and a genuine, instantly recognizable sound.
 They came, they played, they conquered, almost every single from their debut album being a hit.
-This piece was their signature, impossible to not react!
+Unfortunately, internal struggles among family band members caused them to break up in the early 1970s.
+This piece was their signature, impossible to not react to or ignore!
 “Rollin’ on the river.” - Rip-Roaring Fun!

 485. BLACK VELVET (1989)